rskidmore1/readingtickets/README.md

 # readingtickets
 An approach to reading tickets.

+#### Preticket.
+1. Make out line of details
+2. Make summary of my understanding ign of details
+3. Ask owner about every possible assumption
+4. Write a very detailed and bullet pointed ticket

 #### 1. Reading the ticket slowly and write it out
 - Read it at least 3 times out loud